kmille/gitpin/README.md

 ```

 Please don't forget that these days SSL certificates expire after 90 days and you have to update the pin.
 There is also an [AUR](https://aur.archlinux.org/packages/gitpin) package for Arch Linux.

+## TODOs
+- add support for socks5 proxy (to check if other systems get the same certificate, socks5 is nice because you can use Tor or `ssh -D`)